jina-ai/jina/docs/concepts/executor/containerize.md

 ### Write the Executor

-You can define your soon-to-be-Dockerized Executor exactly like any other Executor.
+You can define your soon-to-be-dockerized Executor exactly like any other Executor.

 We do this here in the `my_executor.py` file: